 1) Meet your library specialist(s).
 Every UWM academic department has a designated Library Contact and also a Department Liaison.
 The Library Contact is a Library staff member who can serve as your first point of contact for library information.
 The Departmental Liaison is a faculty or staff member in your department who communicates with the Libraries, often on collection requests.
-There may also be a designated research librarian for your discipline.
+Schedule a Research Consultation with the research librarian in your discipline.